 A December 1967 ad by Loew's touting all the modernization work they were doing to their L.A. area theatres.
 Thanks to Ken McIntyre for locating this for a thread about the theatre on the private Facebook group Photos of Los Angeles.

 The Toberman estate owned the building until 1984 when they sold it to Tom Harnsberger and Nick Olaets, who embarked on a renovation of the retail and office areas.
-Pacific Theatres took over operation of the theatre in 1985 when SRO pulled out of the L.A. market.
+Pacific Theatres took over the theatre lease in 1985 when SRO pulled out of the L.A. market.

 Closing as the Paramount: The last day of operation was September 17, 1989 with "The Package" as the last film to play.
 Thanks to Mike Hume for the research.